monamali2682/Q-MoneyApplication/README.md

 Q-MoneyApplication
-QMoney is a stock portfolio analyser.
+QMoney is a stock portfolio analyzer.
 It helps portfolio managers to make trade recommendations to their clients.
 - Implemented the core logic of portfolio manager and published it as library
 - Used Tiingo Rest API to fetch stock quotes
 - Computed the annulized returns based on holding period